antoniosql/easy_batchai_pytorch/README.md

 In this tutorial we demonstrate how to create a serverless deep-learning platform whereby an ML practitioner can submit deep-learning jobs (specifically PyTorch) without having to worrying about the underlying infrastructure (GPU, inifiband, etc).

 ## Azure Batch AI Fundamentals
-Under an Azure Resource Group, the Azure Batch API has the following resources:
+Under an Azure Resource Group, the Azure Batch account contains the following resources:

 1. Workspaces
 2. Experiments